 Business happens all over the world and face-to-face meetings are a must for building trust and good communication between clients, partners and vendors.
-That’s why so many business people spend much of their careers traveling all over the world, assessing projects, meeting clients or considering new markets to expand into.
+That’s why so many business people spend much of their careers travelling all over the world, assessing projects, meeting clients or considering new markets to expand into.

 Business travel can come from many different jobs including sales, marketing, accounting and much more.
 If business travel is a must-have, make sure you ask about any travel during the interview phase of your job search.

-Experience the world by food
+Experience the world through food

 When you travel, do you make sure to visit every restaurant you can and sample the local cuisine?
 A career in kitchen operations and food service may be for you.